The Way of Qigong

 Qigong has four major areas of application:

-Healing Qigong (Yi Gong).
-Healing Qigong is the preventive, self-healing, and wellness aspect of Chinese medicine.
+Healing Qigong (Yi Gong 醫功).
+Healing Qigong is the preventive, self-healing, and wellness aspect of classical Chinese medicine.
 We are all exposed to stress.
-Qigong teaches us how to control our reactions to stress so that life events do not cause such symptoms as high blood pressure, frustration, or anxiety.
-Healthy people practice qigong to become super-healthy.
-Health care providers appreciate that qigong prevents exhaustion (“healer burn-out”) and helps them maintain a positive presence.
+Qigong teaches us how to control our reactions to stress so that life events are less likely to cause disease, frustration, or anxiety.
+Healthy people practice qigong for longevity and to become more than healthy-- vibrant, resilient, joyful, full of life.
+Health care providers, including nurses and physicians, appreciate that qigong prevents exhaustion (“healer burn-out”) and helps them maintain a positive presence.

-External Qi Healing (Wai Qi Zhi Liao).
+External Qi Healing (Wai Qi Liao Fa 外氣療法).
 Qigong includes a sophisticated system of health assessment and non-contact treatment called External Qi Healing (EQH).
 The healer learns to tap into a well of healing energy in nature and transmit it through the hands to the client’s area of illness, discomfort, or distress.
-EQH also includes exercises that increase the practitioner’s sensitivity to energy fields and efficacy of treatment.
-External Qi Healing techniques may be used as a stand alone form of wellness treatment or may be combined with massage, acupuncture, Therapeutic Touch, osteopathy, or any other form of body-work.
-Because treatment is generally performed at a distance from the body, EQH does not violate psychotherapists’ professional ethics (which do not allow touching the patient) and is thus an ideal adjunct to body-centered psychotherapy.
+EQH also includes exercises that increase the practitioner’s sensitivity to energy fields and thus the efficacy of treatment.
+External Qi Healing techniques may be used as a stand alone form of wellness treatment or may be combined with massage, acupuncture, Therapeutic Touch, osteopathy, or any other form of energy or body-work.

-Sports and Athletic Qigong (Wu Gong).
+Sports and Athletic Qigong (Wu Gong 武功).
 In athletics, including sports and martial arts, qigong is the key to strength, stamina, coordination, speed, flexibility, balance, and resistance to injury.
-Qigong exercises can improve performance in any sport, improving the golf drive, tackling ability in football, power in a punch, accuracy in tennis, stride and stamina in running, and breathing and coordination in swimming.
+Qigong exercises may enhance performance in any sport, improving the golf drive, tackling ability in football, power in a punch, accuracy in tennis, stride and stamina in running, and breathing and coordination in swimming.

-Spiritual Qigong (Fo Gong, Tao Gong).
-As a spiritual discipline, qigong leads to self-awareness, tranquillity, and harmony with nature.
-The spiritual aspect of qigong evolved from Taoism and Buddhism.
+Spiritual Qigong (Fo Gong 佛功, Tao Gong 道功).
+As a spiritual discipline, qigong cultivates self-awareness, tranquillity, and harmony with nature.
+Although the spiritual aspect of qigong evolved from Taoism and Buddhism, qigong is not a religion and people of any faith may practice, enjoy, and deepen their spirituality.

 Qigong is like a great river fed by four major tributaries: shamanism, spirituality, medicine, and martial arts: